The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

 Use all workspace skills

 The default.
-The agent automatically gets every skill in the workspace, including new ones added later.
-Best for general-purpose agents.
+The agent picks up every skill in the workspace, plus anything new your team adds later.
+Best for general-purpose agents that need a broad toolkit.

 Pick specific skills

-A checkbox list of every skill in the workspace.
-Only the ones you tick are loaded.
-Best for specialised agents like a Sales Assistant that shouldn't try to run engineering playbooks.
+A checkbox list of every workspace skill.
+Only the ticked ones are loaded.
+Best for specialised agents: a Sales Assistant probably shouldn't be trying to run engineering playbooks.

-The checkboxes save the moment you tick or untick them, no separate Save button needed.
-Each skill in the list also has a small link to its detail page so you can read what's inside before assigning it.
+Checkboxes save the moment you click.
+There's no separate Save button.
+Each row links to the skill's detail page, so you can read what's inside before assigning it.

 How an agent uses a skill

-When the agent decides a skill is relevant, it calls a tool to read the full markdown:
+When the agent decides a skill is relevant, it calls a tool to fetch the full markdown:

 FIND match question to a skill READ load the full markdown RUN work through the steps ADJUST adapt to today

-You can also tell the agent which skill to use: "Use the Weekly Pipeline Report skill."
-That's the most reliable way to make sure it picks the right playbook on the first try.
+You can also point at a skill explicitly: "Use the Weekly Pipeline Report skill."
+That's the most reliable way to make sure the right playbook gets picked on the first try, especially if you have several skills covering related areas.

 Editing skills (yours and the agent's)

-Skills live in the same place no matter who wrote them.
-The agent uses the same set of block tools you'd use through the UI:
+Skills live in the same place regardless of who wrote them.
+The agent works with them through the same block tools you'd use from the UI:

 • read_block to open one.